httptoolkit/httpolyglot/README.md

 The `requestListener` is a function which is automatically added to the 'request' event

 The `upgradeListener` is a function which is automatically added to the 'upgrade' event

+If no "requestListener" or "upgradeListener" is provided, the default "404 not found" listener will be used instead.

 # How it Works